effepivi/ICP3038/Labs/Lab-09-Video-from-a-file-or-a-webcam/README.md

 Then the image processing step is performed in the `cartoonise` callback then the new image is added to the output stream if needed.
 We now wait for the key press event or for *X* milliseconds with *X=*`milliseconds_per_frame` (computed in Section \ref{sec:param}).

+You need to modify the code above to:

-To get a frame, we use:
+- Get a frame, we use:

 ![Listing.](doc/carbon(10).png)
 <!--